leandroferreira/whatsapp-sharing/README.md

 # WhatsApp sharing button with ico moons icon

 This is a slightly modified version of the https://github.com/kriskbx/whatsapp-sharing/ repo.
-I plan to implement an upload of any svg icon while implementing a whatsApp into your site.
+I plan to implement an upload of any svg icon for integrating whatsApp into your site.
 Perhaps this will be a forked solution into the existing repo.

 ## Installation

 ### 1. Download

-* With Npm: `npm install whatsapp-sharing`
-* With Bower: `bower install whatsapp-sharing`
 * With Git: `git clone https://github.com/kriskbx/whatsapp-sharing.git`
 * Manually: [https://github.com/kriskbx/whatsapp-sharing/releases](https://github.com/kriskbx/whatsapp-sharing/releases)